mechanicalmatt/chess/README.md

 how to tell if tweet has already been replied to:
 >  have a doc with every replied to tweet
->>  open and read doc, see if most recent tweet is in this doc
+>>  open and read doc, see if most recent tweet is in doc
 >>> if recent_id not in doc: break; else: fulfill request